bdshaff/myc/README.md

 # myc

 `myc` is an R package with several functions wiritten in C++.
-The purpous was for me to
+The purpous was for me to:

-a. learn C++ and Rcpp
+1. Learn C++ and Rcpp
-b. revise some linear algebra and impliment matrix factorizations commonly used in data science.
+2. Revise some linear algebra and impliment matrix factorizations commonly used in data science.

 # Download if you want